Differentiation of Linear Optical Circuits

-\psection{Introduction} Linear optical circuits and programmable interferometers are fundamental components in photonic computing.
-Equipped with classical coherent light, they are used for high-performance evaluation of neural networks \cite{shen_deep_2017,feldmann_parallel_2021}, with on-chip backpropagation \cite{hughes_training_2018, pai_experimentally_2023}, and applications to neuromorphic computing \cite{shastri_photonics_2021}.
-When equipped with single photon sources and detectors, linear optical circuits compute quantities that are hard to estimate on a classical computer \cite{aaronson_computational_2011}.
-They are used in linear optical quantum computing \cite{knill_scheme_2001} with proposals for achieving fault-tolerance \cite{bartolucci_fusion-based_2023}.
-Universal interferometers allow to perform boson sampling experiments of increasing size \cite{maring_general-purpose_2023}.
-They have great potential in quantum optimization \cite{slussarenko_photonic_2019, steinbrecher_quantum_2019} with applications ranging from quantum chemistry \cite{peruzzo_variational_2014, sparrow_simulating_2018} to reinforcement learning \cite{saggio_experimental_2021} and classification \cite{bartkiewicz_experimental_2020, bradler_certain_2021, maring_general-purpose_2023}.
+Linear optical circuits are fundamental components in photonic computing, both classical \cite{shen_deep_2017, feldmann_parallel_2021} and quantum \cite{knill_scheme_2001, aaronson_computational_2011}.
+Equipped with single-photon sources and detectors, they produce distributions that are hard to reproduce on a classical computer \cite{aaronson_computational_2011}.
+In a typical experiment \cite{maring_general-purpose_2023, pentangelo_high-fidelity_2023}, a state with finitely many photons is prepared, it evolves through a passive linear optical circuit, and we sample the photon-number distribution at the output.
+The quantum features of these distributions have motivated several recent experiments using linear optics to perform variational quantum eigensolvers \cite{peruzzo_variational_2014}, chemistry simulations \cite{sparrow_simulating_2018} and other machine learning tasks \cite{bartkiewicz_experimental_2020,saggio_experimental_2021, bradler_certain_2021, gan_fock_2022}.
 However, all applications so far suffer from the inability to compute the gradients of linear optical circuits.